Download the all-new Republic app:

 Advertisement

 Scott is a Canadian cross-country skier whose own moment of Olympic glory was diminished by dopers.
-She finished third in 5K pursuit but eventually ended up with a gold medal from Salt Lake City Olympics.
+She finished third in the 5K pursuit but eventually ended up with a gold medal from the Salt Lake City Olympics.
 She didn’t get it until 2004 — after cases were completed involving two Russians who were found to have been doping.

 Advertisement